Declared Gross Vehicle Weights

 Certain vehicles are also required to be issued United States Department of Transportation (USDOT) registration numbers based on their weight rating.
 Those numbers are handled by the Indiana Department of Revenue (DOR).
 For more information on USDOT numbering, visit DOR’s website or review their published Commercial Motor Vehicle Guidebook.

-Trucks with a declared gross weight exceeding 11,001 pounds
+- Trucks with a weight of 11,001 pounds or greater

 International Registration Plan (IRP)